“The Telltale Talent”

 Price of script & Physical Soundtrack CD: $19.99 plus shipping Add To Cart

-Soundtrack key: You do your own lines and the Skit Trax supply the background music and sound effects.
-YOU MAY ORDER THE SCRIPT AND SOUNDTRACK AT THE BOTTOM OF THIS PAGE.
+YOU MAY ALSO ORDER THE SCRIPT AND SOUNDTRACK AT THE BOTTOM OF THIS PAGE.

 Characters: Stanley Tallman, Pastor Hill and his wife, the Angel Messenger, and 6 or 7 extras in the role of the Lost Souls.

-(Note: If preferred or neccessary, the part of Stan may be played by an actress and changed to a female name and character.)
+(Note: If preferred or necessary, the part of Stan may be played by an actress and changed to a female name and character.)

 Costumes: Stanley is dressed casually.
 Pastor Hill can wear a suit if preferred, and his wife, Sister Hill, is similarly dressed up.
 The Messenger Angel is in a white robe or outfit.
 The Lost Souls are dressed in tattered, dark rags and robes, and are all barefoot.
 They are chained together with a length of black plastic chain (found at any hardware or building supply store.)